Categories of Special Interest

 1860 - 1900

 Cast-iron cooling chamber, constructed c.1880, as part of gasworks.
 Disused.
 Octagonal-plan cast-iron chamber, widening and converging at points at half-height and tapering vertically to a point.
 Fixed with iron bolts to red brick square-plan pier, possibly containing void, with adjoining coursed rubble stone wall running west.
-Located west of site of Rossmore Castle, near western boundary of Rossmore Park.
+Located west of site of Rossmore Castle.